NREL/bioluc/README.md

 2. Email ethan.warner@nrel.gov or daniel.inman@nrel.gov directly.

 Ethan can direct questions and issues to the appropriate project team member.

-##Licensing

-Summary: You are free to copy, adapt, distribute, and transmit the work provided you attribute the work distribute the resulting work only under the same or similar license.

-Please go [here](http://creativecommons.org/licenses/by-sa/3.0/) for details.

 ##File Structure and Description